cmu-sei/crucible/docs/player/index.md

 ![player-admin-view](../assets/img/player-admin-view.png)

-A Player view administrator will see the **Administration navigation bar** on the left.
-To switch to the administrator view in Player if you have the appropriate permissions:
+A Player administrator will see the **Administration navigation bar** on the left.
+If you have the appropriate permissions, here are the steps to switch to the administrator view in Player:

-In the top-right corner, click the dropdown next to your user name, then **Administration**.
+1. In the top-right corner, click the dropdown next to your username.
+2. Click **Administration**.

 ### Manage Views

-Views is where a Player view administrator adds a new view and browses existing views.Follow the procedures below to create a new *view* in Player.
+Views is where a Player view administrator adds a new view and browses existing views.
+Follow the procedures below to create a new view in Player.
 These instructions assume that you have been given the appropriate permissions in Player to create a view.

 If you have not already done so, in the dropdown next to your username, select **Administration**.